MC-JSON/WorkTrack/README.md

 ### Description

-Welcome to the WorkTrack application!
+Welcome to the WorkTrackApp!
 The daily work log redefined.

-WorkTrack is here for your project management and tracking needs.
+WorkTrackApp is here for your project management and tracking needs.

 The projects are tracked on a full-stack PERN application.